kickstartcoding/cheatsheets/kickstart-backend/3-python.md

 Function

 :   A bit of code given a name.
-Functions attached to objects are called "methods".
+Functions attached to "objects" (data types) are called *methods*.

-Call
+Invoke

-:   To cause a function to run, also known as "invoking" the function.
+:   To cause a function to run (aka *calling* the function).
+Written as parenthesis which optionally enclose *arguments*.

 Arguments